NicoFrsh/GettingAndCleaningData/CodeBook.md

 * y_\<group\>:
   * to the X_\<group\>-table corresponding activity key

+To get a tidy data set the tables were merged by adding the subject ID and activity key columnwise to the beginning of the X_\<group\> tables for each group and finally binding the to resulting tables rowwise so that the result is **one** table containing the subject ID, the activity key and the measurements for both the training and the testing group.

 * subject (numeric):
   * range of 1 to 30, each number representing one subject.
 * activity (factor):